melezhik/swat/examples/swat-generators-with-lib/README.md

-- this is example of using swat generator when test google.com
+- this is example of using swat generators with included perl library
 - usage: `swat examples/swat-generators-with-lib http://jsonplaceholder.typicode.com`